jmonto55/jmonto55/README.md

 </br>

-- 🔧 I’m currently working on a headless Saas service to manage multiple e-commerce platforms.
+- 🔧 I'm currently working on automating the recruiting process at Torre.
-- 💡 I’m curious about blockchain and it's the power to fundamentally transform our financial services.
+- 💡 I’m curious about AI and it's the power to fundamentally transform our reality.
-- 📖 I’m currently learning MongoDB, and TypeScript.
+- 📖 I’m currently learning Scala, and TypeScript.
 - 📫 How to reach me jmonto55@gmail.com.

 <hr>